seanboe/JavaCalculator/README.md

 ## Exception classes

+These classes define exceptions for invalid mathematical calculations or anything that makes function computation incorrect.

 ### ArithmeticException
 The <samp>ArithmeticException</samp> defines an arithmetic exception that is thrown when an invalid mathematical operation is done.
 For instance, dividing by zero would result in an <samp>ArithmeticException</samp>.

+### OperatorOnlyException Class
+The <samp>OperatorOnlyException</samp> class defines

+## InvalidInputsException Class
+The <samp>InvalidInputsException</samp> class defines a specific exception that will be thrown, when a <samp>Function</samp> object is inputted incorrectly.